Brad Leeb

-Bradley Leeb (born August 27, 1979) is a retired Cree First Nations Canadian ice hockey player.
-He played 5 games in the NHL for the Vancouver Canucks and Toronto Maple Leafs, and spent the bulk of his professional career in the minor American Hockey League, as well as several years playing in Germany and the United Kingdom, before retiring in 2013.
+Bradley Leeb (born August 27, 1979) is a Canadian Cree First Nations former professional ice hockey player.
+He played 5 games in the NHL for the Vancouver Canucks and Toronto Maple Leafs and spent the bulk of his professional career in the minor American Hockey League, as well as several years playing in Germany and the United Kingdom, before retiring in 2013.

 Career

 Leeb started his career playing for the Red Deer Midget Chiefs in the Alberta Midget Hockey League.
 He played 3 games for his hometown Red Deer Rebels as a 15-year-old, then went on to play 4 full seasons with the Rebels.
 He also played in the 1998–1999 WHL All-Star game.

 Leeb played for Team Canada at the 1999 World Junior Ice Hockey Championships in Winnipeg, Manitoba.
 Canada won silver after losing to the Russians in triple overtime.
 Leeb finished tied for second in team scoring with Simon Gagne, Kyle Calder, and Brendan Morrow, all had 8 points in 7 games.

 In 1999–2000, Leeb signed with the Vancouver Canucks as a free agent.
 He was with the Canucks organization for three seasons, appearing in 4 games with the Canucks while playing in the minor league system with the (Syracuse Crunch (AHL), Kansas City Blades) (IHL), and Manitoba Moose (AHL).

 In 2002–03, Leeb was traded to the Toronto Maple Leafs for Tomas Mojzis.
-Leeb played one game for the Maple Leafs, and mainly played in the Maple Leafs minor league system with the St. John's Maple Leafs (AHL) and the Toronto Marlies (AHL).
+Leeb played one game for the Maple Leafs and mainly played in the Maple Leafs minor league system with the St. John's Maple Leafs (AHL) and the Toronto Marlies (AHL).

 Leeb played the 2007–08 season in Germany for ERC Ingolstadt in the Deutsche Eishockey Liga (DEL).

 In 2008–2009, he went to play for the Thomas Sabo Ice Tigers (DEL) in the city of Nuremberg, Germany.

 Leeb played in Nuremberg on the same team as his older brother Greg Leeb for 4 seasons, from 2008–2012.
 It was the first time the brothers had ever played on the same team.
 Growing up they played against each other in the WHL, IHL, AHL, and the DEL leagues.